shadowsoyaca/Appointment-Database-Project/docs/PROJECT_STRUCTURE.md

       - returns a response - rendered template, redirect, JSON file, etc.

     2. service
-       - contains rules, validations, computations, and coordinating actions between mulitple repositories
+       - contains rules, validations, computations, and coordinating actions between multiple repositories
        - NEVER directly interacts with front end
        - Talks to the repository layer for database access
        - Can call other services if needed.